 Jennings is a somewhat small city located in the state of Missouri.
 With a population of 14,819 people and three constituent neighborhoods, Jennings is the 49th largest community in Missouri.

 The people who call Jennings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jennings residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jennings include Irish, African, Italian, and Armenian.
+Important ancestries of people in Jennings include Irish, German, Italian, and Armenian.

 The most common language spoken in Jennings is English.
 Other important languages spoken here include Spanish and Tagalog.